juhasipo/JMobster/README.markdown

         return ((Max)annotation).groups();
     }

-### Annotation Processors Providers
+### Field Annotation Writer

-Annotation processor providers are a storage for annotarion processors.
-Provider is configured to contain all required annotation processors and it contains the logic for generating the validation for the target framework.
+Field annotation writers are a storage for annotarion processors.
+This annotation write is configured to contain all required annotation processors and it contains the logic for generating the validation for the target framework.
+The base implementation contains the processor mangament, but the extended class has to implement the field annotation writing locic.

 ### Field Value Converters